geosolutions-it/MapStoreExtension/README.md

 MapStore and MapStoreExtension are usually released in couples.
 So, generally speaking, MapStoreExtension `2022.02.00` will be compatible with `2022.02.00` ,`2022.02.01` with `2022.02.01` and so on.
 Anyway, depending on the effective usage of the shared libraries and their updates, an extension can continue to be compatible across many different versions.

-*note:* Sometimes it can happen that we need to release some patch release for one or both the projects.
-In this case look at the release details to understand if there are know compatibility issues.
+*note: Sometimes it can happen that we need to release some patch release for one or both the projects.
+In this case look at the release notes to check if there are know compatibility issues.*

 ## Dev Hints